CycleCloudCommunity/cyclecloud_arm/README.md

 2. An SSH key

     - An SSH key is needed to log into the CycleCloud VM and clusters
-    - See [section below](#generating_ssh_key) for instructions on creating an SSH key if you do not have one.
+    - See [section below](#trouble_with_ssh) for instructions on creating an SSH key if you do not have one.

 ## Deploying Azure CycleCloud
 ### From the Azure Portal

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCycleCloudCommunity%2Fcyclecloud_arm%2Fdeploy-azure%2Fazuredeploy.json)

-- Click on the button above to deploy the Azure Cyclecloud into your subscription.
+- Click on the button above to deploy Azure Cyclecloud into your subscription.
 - Required Fields:

     - `Tenant Id`: The Tenant ID as listed in the service principal